ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lametric/README.md

 ## Scripts

-To show the message on your la metric just send a message to this instance with script adapter:
+To show messages/notifications on your *LaMetric Time*, send a message to this instance with the JavaScript adapter (or any other):

 ```JavaScript
 sendTo(